We don't have to look very far to find examples of metaphors. We hear and use various common expressions and cliches every day that are metaphors:

 04Metaphors So Bad They're Good?

 Sometimes a bad metaphor can become a useful tool.
-This form is often used as a parody of metaphor itself.
+This form often is used as a parody of metaphors.

-A List of Common Metaphor Examples for Use By Writers
+A List of Common Metaphor Examples for Writers to Use

 The Good, the Bad, and the Ugly Metaphors